obrehmer/tempmail/README.md

 - Ansible-managed configuration for Apache and Postfix, including:
   - **Anonymized logging** for enhanced privacy
   - Apache logs redirected to `/dev/null` for minimal data retention
+- ModSecurity 2 is enabled as a Web Application Firewall (WAF) to secure the service against common web attacks.

 ---